REGISTRATION OPENS FRIDAY, JAN. 30 AT 10 A.M

 Drop off/Pick up location: Middle School Carpool Circle

-July 14-18 - Karate Kids with sensei will, 1 p.m. - 4 p.m.
-(Grades 1-5)
+July 13-17 - ninja camp with sensei will, 1-4 p.m.
+(Grades 1-6)

 Calling all Ninja!
-Join your Ninja Clan and Sensei Will for a journey into ancient Ninja secrets.
+Join your Ninja Crew and Sensei Will for a journey into ancient Ninja secrets.
 Each Ninja will learn the art of Ninjutsu and other styles of martial arts.
 We will acquire the necessary skills to become the ultimate Ninja warrior.
 Campers will engage in fun challenges, scavenger hunts and a few new surprises.
 Don't miss out on the fun - the Ninja camp is the place for you!
 Please wear athletic attire and bring a filled water bottle.

 Camp Leader: Sensei Will

-July 21-25 - Spanish summer camp, 9 a.m. - 12 p.m.
+July 20-24 - Spanish summer camp, 9 a.m. - 12 p.m.
 (Grades 1-4)

 The Spanish summer camp is an excellent opportunity for kids who want to learn Spanish or practice the language.
 The campers will engage in immersive, hands-on activities, such as games, crafts, and music, all while building confidence in their language skills and having fun.